 He was worshiped in all the cities of Greece rich in handicraft activities but especially in Athens.
 In the Iliad, Homer recounts that Hephaestus was ugly, lame, deformed by birth, and had a bad temper, but he possessed great strength in the muscles of his arms and shoulders and made most of the magnificent objects and weapons of the gods.

-His great forge was located in the bowels of Etna and he worked together with his Cyclops, whose anvil blows and whose panting made the volcanoes in the area grumble.
+His great forge was located in the bowels of Etna and he worked with his Cyclops, whose anvil blows and panting made the volcanoes in the area grumble.
 The fire of their forge reddened the top of Etna.
 Hephaestus was conceived by Hera for revenge against her husband Zeus, for the betrayals suffered over the millennia.

 Legend has it that as soon as she saw him, Hera threw him from Olympus.
-In the Iliad, Hephaestus himself tells how he fell for many days and nights and then ended up in the ocean, where he was raised by the Nereids Teti and Eurinomee, who gave him a cave as a forge.
+In the Iliad, Hephaestus tells how he fell for many days and nights and ended up in the ocean, where he was raised by the Nereids Teti and Eurinomee, who gave him a cave as a forge.

 Hephaestus took revenge by building and giving Hera a golden throne that imprisoned her as soon as she sat on it.
 Hephaestus agreed to free Hera only if they recognized him as a god.